-Eric Hunter currently serves as the Associate Dean for Special Projects, College of Communication Arts and Sciences as well as the Director of the Trifecta Initiative (a joint research initiative of the College of Engineering, College of Nursing, and the College of Com Art & Science).
+Eric Hunter currently serves as the Associate Dean for Research for the College of Communication Arts and Sciences as well as the Director of the Trifecta Initiative (a joint research initiative of the College of Engineering, College of Nursing, and the College of Com Art & Science); his home department is Communicative Sciences and Disorders.
 Dr. Hunter came to MSU from the National Center for Voice and Speech, where he served as Deputy Executive Director for six years.

 For the last 15 years, Dr. Hunter has researched occupational voice use, specifically examining voice disorders in elementary and secondary school teachers.
 The goal of his current NIH-funded research is to quantify the risk for and recovery from tissue damage, as well as to ascertain why female teachers appear to be at greater risk.